 If you subscribe to the Columbia Law School calendar feed, your calendar will import a new calendar labeled "Columbia Law School," which will show dates, times and locations for various events related to Columbia Law School.
 The calendar will automatically synchronize every day to keep up with Columbia Law School's calendar.
 In your calendar program, you will be able to hide or show the calendar as you like.

 Which calendar programs does the feed work with?

-Outlook 2007 or later, Apple iCal, Google, and Mozilla Sunbird calendars
+Outlook 2007 or later, Apple iCal, and Google calendars

 How does this differ from "Add to Calendar"?